Dumplingz/conclave/README.md

 ## Setup
 This repository is a submodule of the data-pooling-experiments repository.
 The tpch data should be set up in that repository before running the experiments in this repository.

-To run conclave, you will need the required Python packages installed in `requirements.txt`.
+This repository was tested using Python 3.7 (switched to this version using pyenv).
+Install the required packages in `requirements.txt`.

 Additionally, you will need to install `obliv-c`: https://github.com/samee/obliv-c.